 For deeper reassurance and pleasure, move on to the rest of your body.
 Using our hands to stroke our bodies produces an immediate sense of calm in our nervous systems.
 Start by stroking your arms, and move slowly and mindfully down, noticing the contours of your body and the feel of your hands.
 You can keep it platonic, or go all the way if the mood arises.
 Either way, finish by giving yourself a hug.

 Tuck your right hand under your left underarm and wrap your left hand around the outside of your right arm.
 Close your eyes and sink into the warmth of your own embrace.
 Remain in this position for 20 seconds or more and notice what changes in your body as you breathe here.
 Be sure to share some love and appreciation with your body for taking care of you and supporting you.

 Sarah is offering a self-massage workshop for the Dame community on Feb 11!
 Sign up here >>

 The right accessories can breathe new life into your “old car,” or give you that sensory feedback you crave.

-Try these Elephant editors’ Dame Products faves (yep, we’ve tested ‘em):
+Try these Elephant Editor tried-and-true Faves from Dame (yep, we’ve tested ’em).